DaeeYong/DaeeYong/README.md

 ### Hi there 👋
-I am Daeyong Kim who is interested in various fields of computer.
+I am Daeyong Kim who is studying about various fields of computer.

 if you want to contact me, please leave me a message!